An Android Material Design 3 Theming and Dynamic Color Tutorial

 Preview Buy eBook Buy Print

-Open the filesystem navigation tool for your operating system, locate the colors.xml file in the values folder of the new material theme and copy and paste it into the values folder within the Project tool window.
+Open the filesystem navigation tool for your operating system, locate the colors.xml and themes.xml files in the values folder of the new material theme, and copy and paste them into the values folder within the Project tool window.
+Repeat this step to copy the themes.xml file in the values-night folder, this time pasting it into the values-night folder.

 <resources>